AARCC Staff Directory

 Sarah Lu (she/her/hers) is pursuing a Masters in Industrial Design at UIC.
 In support of AARCC's goal of providing insight into the steps of becoming a college student to CPS students of Asian, Native Hawaiian, and Pacific Islander descent, Sarah administers the College Day program, which introduces high schoolers to college life at UIC.
 Before coming to UIC, Sarah worked at Chicago Public Media from 2007-2016, and still dabbles in radio as a freelance audio producer.
 Sarah is an avid woodworker and enjoys restoring vintage hand tools.
 She lives in Chicago's North Uptown neighborhood with her wife and two rescue dogs.

 Student Graphic Aideawoo7@uic.edu

-Alexis is a second year undergraduate student at UIC, double majoring in Graphic Design and Industrial Design.
+Alexis (she/her/hers) is a second year undergraduate student at UIC, double majoring in Graphic Design and Industrial Design.
 As the student graphic aide at AARCC she is responsible for creating brochures, books, and flyers.
 Alexis hopes to use her design skills to increase student involvement and exposure to the Asian American community at UIC and Chicago.
 In her free time, Alexis’ hobbies are exploring new places, trying different foods, and taking photos.